What Is Cocaine?

 - Loss of appetite

-Cocaine Effects On The Brain
+Cocaine Effects On The Brain (Cocaine Addiction)

 Cocaine is one of the most addictive illegal drugs, second only to heroin.
 It also is on the second spot on the list of most harmful drugs.
 This powerful stimulant can create massive changes in the brain in a short span, which is the main reason why people get addicted to cocaine so quickly.

-Individuals with addiction may resort to anything to obtain the drug – this has included the selling of their children, as reported in many cases.
+Individuals with cocaine addiction may resort to anything to obtain the drug – this has included the selling of their children, as reported in many cases.
 People alter their lifestyles so they can afford cocaine parties and binges.
 They part with tens of thousands of dollars to buy cocaine.
 In extreme cases, people have gone bankrupt, ruined their familial relationships, and committed suicides.

 The stronger your addiction, you see the more cocaine effects on your nervous system.
 Your brain cells you lose in the fight.
 The basal ganglia, which is the brain’s reward center, gets enlarged in cocaine users.
 However, for individuals that already have larger basal ganglia, the size may have contributed towards their addiction.
 The drug takes charge of the person’s emotions, thoughts, and behaviors until their cocaine dependence turns into a compulsion.